01-edu/Branch-AI/piscine/week02/day04/ex05/audit/README.md

-##### The question is validated of the scores you output are close to the scores below.
+##### The question is validated if the scores outputted are close to the scores below.
 Some of the algorithms use random steps (random sampling used by the `RandomForest`).
 I used `random_state = 43` for the Random Forest, the Decision Tree and the Gradient Boosting.

 ```console
 # Linear regression